docularxu/jenkins-x-arm-support/doc/build lighthouse-0.0.762 on Arm64.md

 -rwxr-xr-x  1 root root 47966110 Sep  7 11:12 webhooks*
 ```

-There are

-__foghorn, gc-jobs,keeper,lighthouse-tekton-controller,webhooks.__

-next , building container images ,then deploying tekton  with helm
+Next , building container images, then deploying tekton  with helm
-# build images
+# Build container images
-the controller Dockerfile
+The foghorn Dockerfile
-using ubuntu18.04 as base image
+Using ubuntu18.04 as base image

 ```
 FROM ubuntu:18.04